astannnn/R2D2-FL-new/README.md

 .DS_Store
 ```

-This prevents large datasets, virtual environments, and generated files from being accidentally uploaded to GitHub.
+This prevents large datasets, virtual environments, checkpoints, logs, and generated files from being accidentally uploaded to GitHub.

 ---